On this page:

 Australian Refugee Health Practice Guide

-The Australian Refugee Health Practice Guide provides primary health professionals with resources to provide comprehensive, evidence-informed health care for people from refugee backgrounds, including people seeking asylum.
-The Guide contains links to resources and state referral information that has been compiled by local services.
+The Australian Refugee Health Practice Guide is a resource to support doctors, nurses and other primary care providers to deliver comprehensive, evidence-based on-arrival and ongoing health care for people from refugee backgrounds, including people seeking asylum.
+The guide contains condition-specific and population-specific advice and referral information that has been compiled by local and regional services.